Which wines pair best with pork?

 Barbecued/char siu porkThe combination of spice and sweetness tends to strip the fruit out of whites so I’d pick a robust jammy red with either of these dishes.
 A mid-weight Shiraz or Australian Cabernet-Shiraz, a Chilean Merlot or Carmenère, a Pinotage, a Zinfandel - you get the picture.
 Gutsy wine, sweet fruit.

-Pulled porkPulled pork is saying beer to me (a good IPA for preference) but pinot noir proved a surprisingly good wine pairing recently.
+Pulled porkPulled pork is suggesting beer to me (a good IPA for preference) but pinot noir proved a surprisingly good wine pairing recently.
 If its more about the barbecue sauce follow the suggestions above

 Sweet and sour porkMore often than not combined with other dishes that may affect the pairing but a fruity new world rosé especially a Merlot rosé should take it in its stride.
 Better than the often-recommended match of Riesling, I find.
 A very fruity white such as a Colombard or Semillon-Chardonnay can also work